Draw The Lewis Structure For The Polyatomic Formate Anion

 • Incorrect Valence Electron Count: Always double-check that you have accounted for all valence electrons, including the charge on the ion.

-• Violating the Octet Rule: Ensure that each atom (except hydrogen) has eight electrons around it, either through bonding or lone pairs.
+• Violating the Octet Rule: make sure each atom (except hydrogen) has eight electrons around it, either through bonding or lone pairs.

 • Forgetting Formal Charges: Calculate and indicate formal charges to identify the most stable resonance structure.